top of page

 Miscarriage affects approximately 1 in every 4 women

-for many women, their pregnancy journey is not plain sailing.
-At KTS, we support women at every point of this journey.
+for many individuals, their pregnancy journey is not plain sailing.
+At KTS, we support person at every point of this journey.

 Fertility Issues